chase-seibert/blog/_posts/2022-07-22-how-to-run-a-zoom-all-hands.md

 ## Self-Serve Links

-Your first slides are probably going to be an intro slide that shows while people are still joining the Zoom and the agenda slide for the All Hands itself.
+Your first slides are probably going to be an intro slide that shows while people are still joining the Zoom and the agenda slide for the All Hands.
 You should also include an easy-to-type URL for the presentation itself, right on the screen.
 Attendees should be able to join the Zoom, and type in the URL for the document, if they want to follow along.
 This doubles as a way to access the presentation, later.
 You should also include this URL on the last slide.
 Individual slides can also have their own easy-to-type URLs, where appropriate.

 ## Slide Show